sleemoo/cs111m.github.io/README.md

   name: CS111M
 ---

-# CS111M Maurer Intensive Public Speaking Class, Spring 2025
+# CS111M Maurer Intensive Public Speaking Class
+## Spring 2025

+*Instructor:* Sohie Lee

+*Course Description:* This course...
+Mathematical Modeling (MM) distribution, but does not satisfy the lab requirement.

+*Prerequisites:* There are no courses required, however, students are expected to have this and that.

+*Course Grade:* This course is mandatory credit/non (CR/NON).

 # orig just the class stuff below here, keeping for ref rn